 - assisting in resolving disputes of a scientific, regulatory, or procedural nature.

 The Ombudsman is available to provide an empathetic ear to listen to your issues and concerns even if they do not rise to the level of a complaint or dispute.
 He can also help to facilitate a dialogue or discussion between stakeholders and CTP staff.

 In addition he is also very proactive in his outreach to the tobacco industry and other stakeholders by attending, making presentations at, and networking at external meetings and conferences, including the CTP Stakeholder Discussion Series meetings.

 Based on the nature of the contacts he receives from the public, the Ombudsman advises the Office of the Center Director, where he is located, on ways to assure that CTP’s procedures, policies and decisions are of the highest quality and are fair and equitable.

-Mr. Weinstein is also an internal Ombudsman who will play a role in the resolution of internal scientific disputes in regulatory decision-making between CTP managers and staff.
+The Ombudsman is also an internal Ombudsman who will play a role in the resolution of internal scientific disputes in regulatory decision-making between CTP managers and staff.